nebari-dev/nebari-docs/docs/docs/tutorials/using_dask.md

    Name: num_rides_7_rolling_ave, dtype: float64
    ```

-   There were about 260,000 taxi rides a day in middle of April 2019 and that number plummeted to just over 7,100 rides a year later, a full two orders of magnitude fewer riders.
+   There were about 260,000 taxi rides a day in middle of April 2019 and that number plummeted to over 7,100 rides a year later, a full two orders of magnitude fewer riders.
 Wild!

 Performing this kind of analysis on such a large dataset would not be possible without a tool like Dask.
 On Nebari, Dask comes out-of-the-box ready to help you handle these larger-than-memory (out-of-core) datasets.